dojo-engineering/source-generators/README.md

 ## AutoSettingsGenerator
 The purpose of this generator is to generate settings POCOs from `appsetting.json` file.
 Additionally, extension code for `IServiceCollection` class is generated, that can be used for easy settings injection.
-All first level settings classes are auto-injected after calling hte `AddAppSettings` auto-generated code.
+All first level settings classes are auto-injected after calling the `AddAppSettings` auto-generated code.

 ### How to use:
 1. Add nuget package